College of William & Mary: 20th century

 In 1960, The Colleges of William & Mary, a short-lived five-campus university system, was founded.
 It included the College of William & Mary, the Richmond Professional Institute, the Norfolk Division of the College of William & Mary, Christopher Newport College, and Richard Bland College.
 It was dissolved in 1962, with only Richard Bland College remaining officially associated with the College of William & Mary at the present day.
 Throughout the second half of the 20th century, William & Mary has retained its historic ties to the United Kingdom and that state's royal family.
 In 1954, Queen Elizabeth The Queen Mother visited William & Mary as part of her tour of the United States, becoming the first member of the royal family to visit the college.
 In 1957, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, visited the college to commemorate the 350th anniversary of the landing at Jamestown.
 Queen Elizabeth gave a speech from the balcony of the Wren Building that drew over 20,000 people, the largest crowd ever seen in the city.
+In 1974, Jay Winston Johns willed Highland, the 535 acre historic Albemarle County, Virginia estate of alumnus and U.S. President James Monroe, to the college.
+The institution restored the historic presidential home near Charlottesville and opened it publicly.
 In 1981, Charles, Prince of Wales, visited to commemorate the 200th anniversary of the Battle of Yorktown.

 In 1988, the United States Congress selected William & Mary to send a delegation to the United Kingdom for the 300th anniversary of the ascension of King William III and Queen Mary II.
 Prince Charles would return to the college in 1993 for the 300th anniversary of William & Mary.
 William & Mary sent a delegation to meet with Queen Elizabeth II that same year.
 Former Prime Minister Margaret Thatcher would be made the Chancellor of the College of William & Mary that same year.
 In 2007, Elizabeth II and Prince Philip would visit the college for a second time to recognize the 400th anniversary of the landing at Jamestown.
 In 2022, a beacon was lit in front of the Wren Building to celebrate the Platinum Jubilee of Queen Elizabeth II.

-In 1974, Jay Winston Johns willed Highland, the 535 acre historic Albemarle County, Virginia estate of alumnus and U.S. President James Monroe, to the college.
-The college restored this historic presidential home near Charlottesville and opened it publicly.

-On January 20, 1983, Jefferson Hall, a student dormitory, was destroyed by fire without casualties.
-The building, including the destroyed west wing, was rebuilt and reopened.